-(a) for a declaration that Respondent No.2 has no jurisdiction to act, to entertain or adjudicate the disputes under, between the Petitioner and the 1st Respondent;
+(a) For a declaration that Respondent No.2 has no jurisdiction to act, to entertain or to adjudicate upon any of the disputes and differences which have arisen as between the Petitioner and Respondent No. 1 arising under, out or in connection with the PPA;

-(b) For a writ of prohibition or a writ in the nature of prohibition or any other writ direction or order provided for under Article 226 of the Constitution of India prohibiting Respondent No. 2 from acting in relation to, from entertaining or adjudicating upon any matter raised in the said Petition being Case No. 3 of 2001 (Exhibit “K” hereto);/661;
+(b) For a writ of prohibition or a writ in the nature of prohibition or any other writ, direction or order provided for under Article 226 of the Constitution of India prohibiting Respondent No. 2 from acting in relation to, from entertaining or from adjudicating upon any matter raised in the Petition filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001) (Exhibit “K” hereto);

-(c) For a writ of certiorari or a writ in the nature of certiorari and/or any other writ direction or order provided for under Article 226 of the Constitution of India (i) calling for the records of the case, and (ii) after perusing the same, quashing and setting aside the Order dated 29 May 2001 passed by Respondent No. 2O, Exhibit `L’ hereto;
+(c) For a writ of certiorari or a writ in the nature of certiorari and/or any other writ, direction or order provided for under Article 226 of the Constitution of India (a) calling for the records of the case, and (b) after perusing the same, quashing and setting aside the Order purported passed by Respondent No. 2 on 29th May 2001 (Exhibit “O”, hereto) in the proceeding filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001);

-(d) For a writ of mandamus or a writ in the nature of mandamus and/or any other writ direction or order provided for under Article 226 of the Constitution of India directing Respondent No. 1 to forthwith withdraw the proceeding filed by Respondent No. 1 before Respondent No. 2, being Case No. 3 of 2001/661;
+(d) For a writ of mandamus or a writ in the nature of mandamus and/or any other writ, direction or order provided for under Article 226 of the Constitution of India directing Respondent No. 1 forthwith to withdraw the proceeding purportedly filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001);

-(e) Pending the hearing and final disposal of this Writ Petition Respondent No. 2 be restrained by an Order and Injunction from proceeding any further with the said proceeding filed by Respondent No. 1 before Respondent No. 2 being Case No. 3 of 2001/661;
+(e) Pending the hearing and final disposal of this Writ Petition, Respondent No. 2 be restrained by an order and injunction from proceeding any further with the proceeding purportedly filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001);

-(f) Pending the hearing and final disposal of this Writ Petition stay the operation of the ad-interim Order dated 29 May 2001 made by Respondent No. 2 in the said proceeding filed by Respondent No. 1 before Respondent No. 2 being Case No. 3 of 2001 (Exhibit “O” hereto)/661;
+(f) Pending the hearing and final disposal of this Writ Petition, stay the operation of the ad-interim Order purportedly made by Respondent No. 2 on 29th May 2001 in the proceeding filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001) (Exhibit “O” hereto);

 (g) For ad-interim relief in terms of prayers (e) and (f) above;